sudarshan85/learning-agent/content/post/mercari_1.md

 | `sub_cat1` |     113     |
 | `sub_cat2` |     870     |

 These have same number of missing values as `category_name`.
+If we look at the information in the `category_name` column, we can see that almost all the information from that column is captured in the 3 new columns `['main_cat', 'sub_cat1', 'sub_cat2]`.
+So there is really no need to keep `category_name` column (in fact this what I originally did).
+However, after thinking about and following Jeremy Howard's [suggestion](https://v637g.app.goo.gl/4e2GBBkUJhWtL2Qr8) of having more columns, I decided to leave it in there.
+If we think about it, it makes sense to have it in there because it provides information like how certain categories occur together which might be helpful for our algorithm.

 ### Dataset Creation